MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/get-started/ios.md

 The Mobile Center SDK uses a modular architecture so you can use any or all of the services.

-Let's get started with setting up Mobile Center Android SDK in your app to use Mobile Center Analytics and Mobile Center Crashes.
+Let's get started with setting up Mobile Center iOS SDK in your app to use Mobile Center Analytics and Mobile Center Crashes.
 To add Mobile Center Distribute to you app, please have a look at the [documentation for Mobile Center Distribute](~/sdk/distribute/ios.md).

 ## 1. Prerequisites

 Before you begin, please make sure that the following prerequisites are met:

 * Your iOS project is set up in Xcode 8 or later on macOS version 10.12.
-* You are tarketing devices running iOS 8.0 or later.
+* You are targeting devices running on iOS 8.0 or later.
 * You are not using any other SDK that provides Crash Reporting functionality.

 ## 2. Create your app in the Mobile Center Portal to optain the App Secret